Kraft Paper Suppliers

 - Kraft Liner Board (KLB) – this high grammage, high strength kraft is used to produce boxes particularly in the food industry where boxes are kept in moist conditions

-- Waxed kraft paper – coated with a thin layer of wax this paper is widely used in the food industry for wrapping deli cold meats and cheeses for example.
+- Waxed paper – coated with a thin layer of wax this paper is widely used in the food industry for wrapping deli cold meats and cheeses for example.
 The wax coating on the kraft gives the paper an additional grease and moisture barrier

-- PE coated kraft paper – this kraft paper is typically used in the fast food industry as a tray liner.
+- PE coated paper – this paper is typically used in the fast food industry as a tray liner.
 The PE coating provides a more durable grease and moisture barrier to the paper

 - Greaseproof paper – this paper has a high heat, oil and grease resistance and is used in cooking and baking